zwecrab/NPU/A6_Talk_With_You/README.md

 ---

 ## Acknowledgments
-This project was developed under the guidance of **Professor Chaklam** as part of the **Machine Learning** course.
-Special thanks to my classmates and seniors for their valuable insights and support.
+This project was developed under the guidance of **Professor Chaklam** as part of the **NPU** course.
+Special thanks to my friends and seniors for their valuable insights and support.

 ---